benjohnbarnes/Service/README.md

 * Systems using services can replace them, at a single high level point, to target different backend environments, entirely stub them, or satisfy other scenarios.
 * Service use and implementation has nice Swift ergonomics.

 Nothing Service provides is clever or involved.
-However, Service's design has gone through many iterations to find an approach most likely to achieve the design goals of shared services with strong testability & good ergonomics.
+However, Service's design has gone through quite a lot of iterations to find an approach most likely to achieve the design goals of shared services with strong testability & good ergonomics.

 # So what is a "service"?

 This library considers a service to be an "opaque box" that takes a strongly typed `Input` argument, performs some impure activity with it (probably involving an external system over HTTPS), and finally returns some typed `Output` argument.
 Service gives clients flexibility in how they call a service, but out of the box provides an async function and a callback interface.
 Combine support is simple to add.

-The claim is that this kind of box is a "Really Good ™" abstraction and it either directly provides or enables each of the CBs.
+**The fundamental claim is that this kind of box is a _"Really Good ™"_ abstraction and either directly provides or enables each of the CBs.**

-There are two important view points of a `Service` box.
+There are three important view points of a `Service` box.

 ## Client POV of a `Service`